astronomy-commons/lsd2/README.md

 r3 = result.assign( #create a new column from the result pm=lambda x: np.sqrt(x['gaia.pmra']**2 + x['gaia.pmdec']**2)
 ).query( #filter the result
-  'pm > 1.0' #prefixed column names must be surrounded by backticks. i.e `gaia.pmdec` > 10
+  'pm > 1.0' #prefixed column names must be surrounded by backticks. i.e `gaia.pmdec` > 10.
+See example notebook
 ).to_parquet( #write the result to a parquet file "path/to/my/parquet/"
 ).compute()